-- Before opening the bonnet, read and observe the warnings on ⇒ page 212. - If the brake warning lamp does not go out, or if it lights up when driving, the brake fluid level \Rightarrow page 225, "Brake fluid" in the reservoir is too low.
+- Before opening the bonnet, read and observe the warnings on ⇒ page 212, "Working in the engine compartment". - If the brake warning lamp does not go out, or if it lights up when driving, the brake fluid level \Rightarrow page 225, "Brake fluid" in the reservoir is too low.
 Risk of accident.
 Stop the vehicle and do not drive on.
 Obtain technical assistance.